Solomon (magister militum): Second tenure in Africa

-Solomon was succeeded by his nephew Sergius, who proved completely inadequate in dealing with the situation.
+Solomon was succeeded by his nephew Sergius, who proved inadequate in dealing with the situation.
 The Berbers launched a general revolt and inflicted a severe defeat on the Byzantines in Thacia in 545.
 Sergius was recalled, while the army mutinied again, this time under Guntharis, who captured Carthage and installed himself there as an independent ruler.
-His usurpation did not last long as he was assassinated by Artabanes, but it was not until the arrival of John Troglita in late 546 and his subsequent campaigns that the province was to be pacified and brought again securely under Byzantine imperial control.
+His usurpation did not last long as he was assassinated by Artabanes, but not until the arrival of John Troglita in late 546 and his subsequent campaigns that the province was to be pacified and brought again securely under Byzantine imperial control.